 The trailhead is most easily reached via Highway 7 to Lyons – then continuing on Highway 7 all the way to the trailhead, a distance of about 42 miles from Boulder, Colorado.

 South Boulder and Bear Peak Hike – one of the top hikes in Boulder

 These two peaks, located just west of Boulder can easily be hiked together.
 Parking at the NCAR trailhead (accessible via Table Mesa Drive) is free.
 I have usually hiked the Shadow Canyon Route via Towhee, Mesa or the Homestead trails.

 The first few miles are easy but once your reach Shadow Canyon, it’s a very steep climb of 1,800 feet in just 1.1 miles to reach the saddle between South Boulder Peak and Bear Mountain.
 From the saddle its 0.3 miles to each peak.
 The easier peak is South Boulder but they are both very doable.

-Where to stay in Boulder
+Where to Stay in Boulder, Colorado